 - Two Additional speed lanes are available in the yard as mobile units.
 If a chassis cannot be easily repaired a "swing bay" is available for chassis swaps.

-- Driver advances to the Pedestal and swipes his pickup ticket through the barcode reader and presses the alert button.
+- Driver advances to the Pedestal and presses the alert button.

 - Driver waits for his Outbound trucker receipt.

 - After receiving trucker receipt, the driver advances to the security booth, exits truck and opens rear door for inspection.

 - Driver hands the guard his drivers license, Sealink card and trucker receipt for verification.

 - If the information on these three items matches, the trucker is allowed to exit the terminal.
 If there is a discrepancy, he is directed back to driver's assistance.

 - If a driver receives a trouble ticket at Port Elizabeth, they are instructed to "Driver's Assistance Parking Area" located inside the gate, to the right.
 There is clear signage to then call 833-APM-TELZ to get assistance.